 15. Insurance

 15.1.
-Following the annual risk assessment (per Regulation 17), the RFO shall effect all insurances and negotiate all claims on the council's insurers [in consultation with the Clerk].
+Following the annual risk assessment (per Regulation 17), the Clerkshall effect all insurances and negotiate all claims on the council's insurers in consultation with the RFO.

-[15.2.
-The Clerk shall give prompt notification to the RFO of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances.]
+15.2.
+The Clerk shall give prompt notification to the RFO of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances.

 15.3.
-The RFO shall keep a record of all insurances effected by the council and the property and risks covered thereby and annually review it.
+The Clerk shall keep a record of all insurances effected by the council and the property and risks covered thereby and annually review it.

 15.4.
-The RFO shall be notified of any loss liability or damage or of any event likely to lead to a claim, and shall report these to council at the next available meeting.
+The Clerk shall be notified of any loss liability or damage or of any event likely to lead to a claim, and shall report these to council at the next available meeting.

 15.5.
-All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined [annually] by the council, or duly delegated committee.
+All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined annually by the council, or duly delegated committee.

-16. [Charities]

-[16.1.
-Where the council is sole managing trustee of a charitable body the Clerk and RFO shall ensure that separate accounts are kept of the funds held on charitable trusts and separate financial reports made in such form as shall be appropriate, in accordance with Charity Law and legislation, or as determined by the Charity Commission.
-The Clerk and RFO shall arrange for any audit or independent examination as may be required by Charity Law or any Governing Document.]

 17. Risk management

 17.1.
 The council is responsible for putting in place arrangements for the management of risk.
-The Clerk [with the RFO] shall prepare, for approval by the council, risk management policy statements in respect of all activities of the council.
+The Clerk in consultation with the RFO shall prepare, for approval by the council, risk management policy statements in respect of all activities of the council.
 Risk policy statements and consequential risk management arrangements shall be reviewed by the council at least annually.

 17.2.
-When considering any new activity, the Clerk [with the RFO] shall prepare a draft risk assessment including risk management proposals for consideration and adoption by the council.
+When considering any new activity, the Clerk with the RFO shall prepare a draft risk assessment including risk management proposals for consideration and adoption by the council.

 18. Suspension and revision of Financial Regulations